 Prime Minister of Sri Lanka

-Hon.
-Ranil Wickremesinghe was sworn in as the Prime Minister of Sri Lanka for the fourth time on 21st August 2015.
+The Hon Mahinda Rajapaksa MP was sworn in as the Prime Minister of Sri Lanka on 21 November 2019.

 Mahinda Rajapaksa was the 5th President of the Democratic Socialist Republic of Sri Lanka.
 His election for a second term of office in the Presidential Election, held on January 26, 2010, saw the Sri Lankan electorate recognising him as the national leader who liberated the country from the terrorism of the Liberation Tigers of Tamil Eelam (LTTE), and set the country on the path to peace, stronger democracy and rapid economic development.
 The re-election of Mahinda Rajapaksa took place in the first nationwide election held after the defeat of the LTTE in May in 2009, and the first where people from all parts of the country were free to participate in elections after more than two decades.

 Mahinda Rajapaksa, the second son in a family of six brothers and three sisters, was born in Weeraketiya in Sri Lanka’s Deep South, on November 18, 1945, and was brought up from his early years in keeping with Sinhala-Buddhist traditions.
 Family tradition was also seen with his first schooling at Richmond College, in the southern city of Galle, where his father D.A.
 Rajapaksa, uncle, and cousins who also entered politics, were first schooled.
 His education was later shifted to Nalanda College and Thurstan College in Colombo.
 He later studied law at the Colombo Law College, and qualified as an Attorney-at-Law.